Last updated March 29, 2014

 View Larger Map

 The entire island of Montreal became a single municipality on January 1, 2002 although this was reversed January 1, 2006 in the case of 14 of the suburbs, leaving 15 municipalities on the island, of which Montreal is by far the largest, being divided into 19 boroughs (arrondissements) each of which has a borough mayor and a certain amount of autonomy.
+Wikipedia's article on the 2002-06 municipal reorganization of Montreal goes into detail.

 You can download a very detailed PDF city map and other maps from this page on the Montreal transit site.